Skip to content

 The types of bacteria found in the vaginal microflora will vary from woman to woman, but the vaginal microbiome is made up mostly by a genus of bacteria called Lactobacillus.
 A healthy vaginal flora typically contains the following species from the Lactobacillus genera: Lactobacillus reuteri, Lactobacillus rhamnosus, Lactobacillus crispatus, Lactobacillus gasseri, Lactobacillus iners and Lactobacillus jensenii.
 However, not all of the strains within each of these species of bacteria will prefer to live in the vagina rather than the gut.
 Bacteria are classified according to their genus, species and strain.
 Strains within each species may have very different properties.
 Read more about the importance of strains in this article: Are all strains of bacteria the same?

 For example, we know that some strains of Lactobacillus reuteri and Lactobacillus rhamnosus prefer to live in the gut, whereas the Lactobacillus rhamnosus GR-1® and Lactobacillus reuteri RC-14® strains prefer to live in the vagina.
-These, and the other strains of good bacteria in the vaginal flora, work very hard to protect you against vaginal infection.
+These, and the other strains of probiotic bacteria in the vaginal flora, work very hard to protect you against vaginal infection.

 How do they do that?
 Well, here’s the science bit.
-Lactobacilli are so-called because they producer lactic acid, along with hydrogen peroxide and other substances.
+Lactobacilli are so-called because they produce lactic acid, along with hydrogen peroxide and other substances.
 This function is what keeps our vagina's pH balance at a slightly acidic level and prevents the growth of yeast, bad bacteria and other pathogenic organisms which prefer a more alkaline environment, to survive.
 Fun fact: The pH balance of a healthy vagina is around 4.5 which is the same as wine, tomatoes and beer!